OpenAppSuite/Camera-Stream-Android/README.md

 # Camera-Stream-Android
 Simple Android 12+ application that just displays the camera output in fullscreen.
-This is usefull, if you want to use your phone as a webcam in combination with a tool such as Scrcpy to mirror your screen to your PC.

 You can swipe up or down to switch between front and back camera.